Nonlinear Bloch modes, optical switching and Bragg solitons in tightly coupled micro-ring resonator chains: Spontaneous generation of Bragg solitons

 Inside the forbidden band, close the band edge, the dynamics are known to be well-described by a nonlinear Schr\"odinger equation \cite{neokosmidis,eggleton}.
-It is anticipated that the nonlinear Bloch soliton solutions are modulationally unstable for sufficiently high nonlinearity and that Bragg solitons \cite{christodoulides,aceves} arise as attractors of the nonlinear dynamics.
+It is anticipated that the nonlinear CW solutions are modulationally unstable for sufficiently high nonlinearity and that Bragg solitons \cite{christodoulides,aceves} arise as attractors of the nonlinear dynamics.
 We address numerically this effect for a chain with $N=50$ cells in the tight-coupling regime $\theta\to 1$ by tuning the input frequency to a ten percent of the total frequency gap inside the forbidden band in each case.
-Figure \ref{figu:solitones}.a illustrates typical pulse sequences obtained after the onset of the instability.
-For these simulations, the intra-cavity field displays the expected generation and subsequent propagation of a soliton inside the CROW.
-Also, one can observe in Figure \ref{figu:solitones}.a how the pulse spacing decreases as the nonlinearity increases.
-This effect is illustrated in Figure \ref{figu:solitones}.b for four different values of $\theta$ and values of $\Gamma$ in the range between $0.048$ and $0.054$.
+Fig. \ref{figu:solitones}.a illustrates typical output pulse sequences obtained after the onset of the instability for $|A_1|=1$.
+For these simulations, the intra-cavity field displays the expected generation and subsequent propagation of {non-dispersive pulses} inside the CROW.
+Also, one can observe in Fig. \ref{figu:solitones}.a how the pulse spacing decreases as the nonlinearity increases.
+This effect is illustrated in Fig. \ref{figu:solitones}.b for four different values of $\theta$ and values of $\Gamma$ in the range between $0.048$ and $0.054$.

-In summary, we have presented a study of the nonlinear wave propagation phenomena displayed by a nonlinear CROW.
-A model for the system dynamics has been introduced and its exact nonlinear Bloch modes have been derived.
-Also, we have numerically studied the generation of Bragg solitons in the structure.
-Further analyses for the system behavior in the presence of propagation loss and the linear stability analysis to analytically predict the instability threshold will be addressed in future publications.